Mohitsinghparmarg/DevSpark/README.md

             }
       })

-## Explore the Mongoose Documention for Model methods
+## Mongoose Documention for Model methods
   - https://mongoosejs.com/docs/api/model.html

 ## What are options in a Model.findOneAndUpdate method, explore more about it